sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 			* **Fixed:**
 				* May 16th, 2017: The return data now officially supports 1.0.0-beta-3 and later, rather than 1.0.0 and later.
 					* This outputted a notice on all testing fields and therefore showed no useful information.
+				* July 6th, 2017: URLs with UTF-8 and UTF-16 characters can now be detected.
+					* This improves canonical URL detection on some sites.
+					* This improves icon detection when using Jetpack Photon.
 * **Premium - Honeypot:**
 	* **Version:**
 		* 1.0.1-beta